-In the United States, more than 120,000 men, women and children await lifesaving organ transplants, and about 80 percent are in need of a kidney.
+In the United States, more than 100,000 people are on the waiting list for a kidney transplant.
 Although that number may seem staggering, kidney donation is unique from other organ donations in that patients do not have to wait for a registered organ donor to pass away.
 This is called living donation.

 Any kidney available for donation can be a lifesaving gift.
 However, gifts from living donors have several advantages for the recipient of an organ transplant, including: